 - The ability to be bought or sold on a public stock exchange or public bond exchange

-- Having a strong secondary market that makes for liquid buy and sell transactions, as well as render an accurate price valuation for investors
+- Having a strong secondary market that makes for liquid buy and sell transactions, as well as rendering an accurate price valuation for investors

 - Have higher liquidity, effectively lowering risk